SimonStnn/iseven/README.md

 # IsEven

-A Go package that checks if a given value is odd.
+A Go package that checks if a given value is even.

 ## Usage